 Previous Scholarship Recipients:

-Demijah Bradford, Danielle Burns, Kortney Bush, Sheli Buttery, Hae Young Cha, David Cowan, Lindsay Sakal Dennis, Devin Douglas, Kimberly Earp, Morgan Edwards, Abigail Fowler, Stefanie Freeman, Taylor Godsey, Austin Griffen, Nathan Harlan, Autumn Hertel, McKenzie Hodge, Megan Holmes, Dylan Jackson, Julius James, Josh Lindsey, Brittany Mabry, Darren Mann, Morgan Massey, Miranda Mattox, Tristan Mautz, Brianna McArthur, Joshua McGuire, Amanda Meron, Derek Moates, Josh Moran, Hannah Morris, Morgan Myers, Myranda Oliva, Kealey Oliver, Jessica Owen, Bethany Peyton, Kaitlin Reeves, Angela Renner, Lindsay Robbins, Tyler Roper, Cody Sheldon, Adelaide Simms, Alora Smith, Shelby Stapleton, Emily Stearman, Hunter Stevens, Heath Steward, Jana Tenbrook, Amanda Tinnin, Amy Tran, Patricia Truong, McKale Washington, Chancee Womack, Sarah Wright
+Demijah Bradford, Danielle Burns, Kortney Bush, Sheli Buttery, Hae Young Cha, David Cowan, Colton Crick, Carson Decker, Lindsay Sakal Dennis, Devin Douglas, Kimberly Earp, Morgan Edwards, Abigail Fowler, Stefanie Freeman, Taylor Godsey, Austin Griffen, Nathan Harlan, Autumn Hertel, McKenzie Hodge, Megan Holmes, Dylan Jackson, Julius James, Sarah Lawson, Josh Lindsey, Brittany Mabry, Darren Mann, Juan (JP) Martinez, Morgan Massey, Miranda Mattox, Tristan Mautz, Brianna McArthur, Lynneah McCarrell, Joshua McGuire, Amanda Meron, Derek Moates, Josh Moran, Hannah Morris, Morgan Myers, Maryanne Nguyen, Myranda Oliva, Kealey Oliver, Jessica Owen, Bethany Peyton, Kaitlin Reeves, Angela Renner, Lindsay Robbins, Sharline Rojo Reyes, Tyler Roper, Yara Sanchez, Cody Sheldon, Adelaide Simms, Alora Smith, Shelby Stapleton, Emily Stearman, Hunter Stevens, Heath Steward, Jana Tenbrook, Amanda Tinnin, Amy Tran, Patricia Truong, McKale Washington, Chancee Womack, Sarah Wright

 ALL of our scholarships are endowed through the Oklahoma City Community Foundation.